BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 `/data/get_data`

 Obtain raw data for a given collection.
-This query requires a single collection be specified as the `collection` attribute in the filter parameter, and the collection must be either public, or accessible via the user's token (see the `list_permissions` entry point above).
+This entrypoint requires authentication, and a `requestId` obtained by a prior `list_collections` call, or by a web-based data request process (see below).
+The query requires a single collection be specified as the `collection` attribute in the filter parameter, and the collection must have been part of the original `collections` set used to create the `erquestId`.

 The specific filter attributes for this call: